 We’ve compiled a list of things we’re asked on a regular basis.
 If you have a question or something you’re not sure about read below.
 If you can’t find your answer, drop us a message below or on facebook, or call the office – we’d be glad to help!

 When people say Re-Mapping they are often referring to Engine Tuning.
 This is basically changing the Software within the Engine Control Unit (ECU) for more Performance.
 The term “Re-Mapping” though can actually mean ANY changes to the Software – so being specific will help us assist you correctly.

 The first stage is (oddly enough!) is Stage 1.
-When manufacturers write their software perfomance isn’t top priority, many things are accounted for – from emissions to user error.
-We define Stage 1 as the maximum achievable power which a standard engine can make without comprimising safety and reliability.
+When manufacturers write their software performance isn’t top priority, many things are accounted for – from emissions to user error.
+We define Stage 1 as the maximum achievable power from a standard engine without compromising safety and reliability.
 To go beyond this the Engine or Components need to be improved.
 This is vehicle dependant based on your needs or budget.

 Of course, this is all theoretical – we can’t measure the real world forces individual to each vehicle.
 There are literally hundreds of variables which effect this in different ways – for example tyre pressure, vehicle combined weight, quality of fuel…etc. The main variable is your right foot however, so of course if you drive “Spiritedly” you won’t see any gains.